sahmedhusain/01-dashboard/README.md

 - **ESLint & Prettier**: Code quality and consistency tools

 ### 🌟 **Open Source Community**
-A massive thank you to all the maintainers, contributors, and communities behind these open-source projects.
-Your dedication to creating high-quality, free tools empowers developers worldwide to build amazing things.
+Thanks to the maintainers and contributors behind these open-source projects.

 ### 📚 **Learning Resources**
 - **Reboot01 Documentation**: Comprehensive guides that helped us understand the platform